Sociology BA (Hons)

 QS Stars University Ratings

-The Sociology team at Coventry are committed to your academic and personal development.
+Sociology will give you keys to better understand and navigate the world around you.
+At Coventry University, our Sociology team are committed to your academic and personal development.
 Student support is one of our top priorities and you’ll be joining a welcoming, friendly and inclusive community.
-You will be taught by a combination of qualified educationalists, active researchers who are experts in their chosen fields (Staff may be subject to change).
-Other benefits include the following:
+You will be taught by a combination of qualified educationalists, and active researchers who are experts in their chosen fields (staff may be subject to change).
+Other benefits include:

-- A range of topics covered on the course can include gender, sexuality, race, class, disability, crime and identities.
+• a range of topics covered on the course can include gender, sexuality, health, media, race, crime and identities

 What you'll study